This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 This vanilla protein shake isn’t just a drink; it’s a declaration of self-care, a commitment to your well-being, and a powerful tool in your arsenal.
 Now go forth and blend together these ingredients!
 Your inner champion awaits.

-• Protein powerhouse: Three tablespoons of your favorite protein powder will deliver the building blocks your body needs to recover and rebuild, keeping you strong and resilient.
+• Protein powder: Use whatever protein powder you like (I used Isopure Protein Powder).
+If you’re vegan, make my Homemade Protein Powder to deliver the building blocks your body needs to recover and rebuild, keeping you strong and resilient.

 • Frozen cauliflower: Yes, you read that right!
 Frozen cauliflower florets adds a creamy texture and a nutritional boost without altering the flavor.
 Trust me, it’s a game-changer and something I add to a lot of my smoothies and shakes now.

-• Dates: This natural sweetener is loaded with fiber and flavor.
+• Medjool dates: This natural sweetener is loaded with fiber and flavor.
 It literally tastes like vanilla/caramel treat to me!
 You just have to get over the gross look of dates, and make sure to remove the pit before blending.
 (I’ve learned the hard way!)

-• Nutty goodness: Raw cashews add healthy fats and a satisfying richness, keeping you feeling full and focused.
+• Cashews: Raw cashews add healthy fats and a satisfying richness, keeping you feeling full and focused.

 Blend this healthy vanilla protein shake if you’re trying to increase your protein intake while keeping your fiber I love how creamy, sweet and nourishing it is, especially after a workout or used as a meal replacement.